 - Once rested slice against the grain and serve!

 I would recommend using a smoker that holds it heat well, if your leaking smoke your roast will lack flavour.

 How To Tell If Your Beef Roast Is Done

 Always keep in mind your meat will continue to cook once it has been taken off the heat source Note: ensure you use heat resistant bbq gloves when you do this!
 I always take mine off around 10°F below the temperatures below.
 This allows the beef to continue to cook while it is resting.
 This ensures you don’t get a nasty well-done piece of meat when you were aiming for a medium.

 Is someone in your family or cookout not a fan of red meat?
 Never fear, I have a few recipes that are just as delicious (and that everyone will devour).
 First it is my smoked wings, I mean who doesn’t love chicken wings?
 Second is my smoked beer can chicken.
-Again who doesn’t love chicken infused with beer!!
+Who doesn’t love chicken infused with beer!!

 This recipe is amazing with a side of smoked potatoes.
 Even better is left over sandwiches smothered with a gravy made from the broth left over after smoking!

 The kids love these at school for lunch, they are the envy of all their friends.

 Do you have a similar smoked beef roast recipe?
 I would love to hear in the moments section below.